Updated July 2023

 - Scheduling appointments

-- Handling incoming inquiries and delivering excellent customer service (by phone, email, social media, and in person)
+- Handling incoming inquiries and delivering excellent customer service (by phone, email, and social media, and in person)

 - Preparing and editing reports and presentations using common office software (such as Word, PowerPoint, Excel, and Outlook)